Disappearance of Aimee Semple McPherson: Theories and rebuttals

 The Los Angeles prosecution office alleged that McPherson left the beach with Ormiston and stayed with him at Carmel-by-the-Sea for 10 days.
 Because they were almost identified by a reporter who stopped their car, the two fled California at the end of May, holed up somewhere for most of June, then made their way through Arizona to Mexico where she was dropped off outside of Agua Prieta.

 Telegraph operator William Blevins supplanted this theory when he declared he identified McPherson from photographs.
 He compared handwriting from his logs to samples printed in the newspapers from the grocery slips found at the Carmel-by-the-Sea cottage yard.
 He said that she came into his office at Gila Bend, Arizona, on June 15 and sent a message to Tucson, Arizona, saying that an automobile had broken down and that she was taking a train.
 The prosecution confirmed his findings, subpoenaed two more local witnesses who claimed they saw the same woman, and announced it in the news.

 Two fragments of the grocery slips found at the Carmel cottage.
-The prosecution thought they had matched the slips to McPherson's handwriting traced to a telegraph log in Gila Bend, Arizona, at a time she claimed to have been held by kidnappers.
-Another woman, Gail X. Koontz, was discovered to have signed the log.

-The defense had a surprise witness, one the angry prosecution tried to prevent from appearing as she was presented out of turn at the inquiry.
-Stymied by objections from the prosecuting attorney, she was effectively silenced until Judge Samuel R. Blake intervened and allowed her to speak.
+The defense had a surprise witness.
 The wife of an airman stationed in the Philippines, Mrs. Gail X. Koontz, said it was she, and not McPherson, who sent a telegram from Gila Bend to Tucson on June 15.
 After withdrawing their much-publicized witnesses, the prosecution continued to offer theories.
 However, they had nothing to present in court to establish McPherson's whereabouts anytime during the three weeks prior to her reappearance at Douglas, Arizona.